 As hybrid technology evolves, we expect more cars to follow suit - with improved overall and motorway fuel economy.
 If this happens, there will be ever-diminishing reasons to buy a diesel car.

 You can use our independent fuel economy figures from our car reviews, in conjunction with our fuel calculator below, to work out how much a car will cost to fuel over a year.

 Fuel-cost calculator: how much will you pay?

-You can use our simple fuel-cost calculator to easily work out the fuel costs between two different cars.
-Enter the respective fuel-economy figures for two cars and your mileage to see the difference.
+You can use our simple fuel-cost calculator, below, to easily work out the fuel costs between two cars.
+Enter the respective fuel-economy figures for the cars and your mileage to see the difference.